 Nigel is an aging British rocker whose music career peaked in the ‘80s with his New Wave one-hit wonder band, Fur Pajamas.
 For a number of reasons, Nigel is desperate to regain fame and fortune.
 Along the way, he runs into several people from his past – Peter, a resentful ex- band mate; Eva Jean, an ex-wife who has moved on; and Claudia, an ex-girlfriend who hasn’t.
 Working together with Andi, his young and inexperienced agent, will Nigel be able to reconcile with his past as he tries to ‘make it big again?’

 Nick's excelling in his dream New York City career, he’s got a loving girlfriend, and he’s just moved in to his first apartment in the Big Apple.
 It’s pristine, carefully curated, and all his.
 What could be better?
 His mother has plenty of ideas.
 When she comes to visit, expectations explode like land mines.
 Will the fallout bring down the house?

 Glitter Stellar Cluster by Lauren Fulton

 In September 2018, the Sunspot Solar Observatory in New Mexico requested assistance from the FBI to evacuate personnel from their observatory and the surrounding area.
 The site remained closed for eleven days, sparking rumors of alien sightings and undercover military maneuvers.
-Inspired by these events, GLITTER STELLAR CLUSTER imagines one Texas woman’s scheme to unravel the mysteries of astronomy by interrogating a stellar observatory researcher moments after he makes a pivotal discovery.
+Inspired by these events, GLITTER STELLAR CLUSTER imagines one Texas woman’s scheme to unravel the mysteries of the universe by interrogating an astronomer moments after he makes a pivotal discovery.
 When the cosmic meets the mundane, the explosion is spectacular - and glittery.